-Mr Liu is an independent non-executive director of Foran Energy Group Co., Ltd., listed on the Shenzhen Stock Exchange, and Guotai Junan International Holdings Limited, listed on the Hong Kong Stock Exchange.
+Mr Liu is an independent non-executive director of Foran Energy Group Co., Ltd., listed on the Shenzhen Stock Exchange, PGG Wrightson Limited, listed on the New Zealand Stock Exchange, Guotai Junan International Holdings Limited and Cloudbreak Pharma Inc., both of which are, listed on the Hong Kong Stock Exchange.
 He holds a Bachelor of Commerce from the University of Western Australia, Australia.
 Mr Liu is also a member of the Chartered Accountants Australia and New Zealand, and a fellow member of CPA Australia and the Hong Kong Institute of Certified Public Accountants.
 He was the President of the CPA Australia North China Committee from 2005 to 2006 and is currently a Council Member.